2600hz/kazoo/applications/crossbar/doc/cdrs.md

 All resource properties are set by the Stepswitch application.

-* `resource_type` - This property attemtps to explain the reason the resource was used.
+* `resource_type` - This property attempts to explain the reason the resource was used.
 The possible values are:
     * offnet-origination - Inbound call from a resource/carrier to a Kazoo account
     * offnet-termination - Outbound call from a Kazoo account to a resource/carrier
     * onnet-origination - Inbound call from a Kazoo account to another Kazoo account